lvl1/courses/webpack-react-redux-part2.md

 > Make sure you understand how the state is being passed down via **connect(select)(App)**

-Let define the rest of our components:
+Let define the rest of our "dumb" components:

 #### todoform.jsx